 Philosophy and Computing

 Meanwhile, those who learn to program can become fascinated by the philosophical horizons of the intellectual world this opens up, as they develop their abilities to think abstractly about information, languages, algorithms, and proofs.
 Some of these issues are rather remote from practical concerns (see Hilbert, Gödel, and Turing).
 But others are of clear relevance to future software engineering, especially for developments in Artificial Intelligence (see Computational & Philosophical Issues).
 Likewise those who aspire to develop intelligent machines face a number of fundamental Philosophical Issues in Robot Design, while information engineers increasingly have to grapple with legal and Ethical Issues raised by the ubiquitous place of computer systems in modern society.
-Computer scientists can benefit from studying the work of philosophers in all of these areas, though again it can be hard to bridge the frontier between the disciplines, as most education for computer scientists is relatively narrow and technical, focused more on immediate economic utility than futuristic developments or intellectual excitement.
+Computer scientists can benefit from studying the work of philosophers in all of these areas, though again it can be hard to bridge the frontier between the disciplines, as most education for computer scientists is relatively narrow and technical, focused more on immediate economic utility than futuristic speculations.

 Pioneer of Computing and thinking machines.
 His historic 1936 paper invented the concept of a computing machine